whoisdsmith/project-deja/README.md

 ---

-Anything and Everything Collected and Analyzed of the mid 2000's Band: Deja Norm'al
+Anything and Everything Collected and Analyzed of the mid 2000s Band: Deja Normal